icehaku/gamer-bot/README.md

 -  `/subscribe`: subscribe chat (or group) to the daily release broadcast
 -  `/unsubscribe`: unsubscribe chat (or group) from daily release broadcast

-By default, all commands return games for PS4, XONE, Nintendo Switch and PC.
+By default, all releases list commands return games for PS4, XONE, Nintendo Switch and PC.
 -  `/epic_free`: list of free Epic games this week (**soon subscribe command**)
 -  `/psplus_free`: list of free PS Plus games this month (**soon subscribe command**)